autonomouslogic/eve-ref/README.md

 # EVE Ref
 [EVE Ref](https://everef.net/) is a reference site for the game [EVE Online](https://www.eveonline.com/).

+_This repo does not contain the full source code for the site.
+Everything is currently being migrated over to Github._

 ## External Links
 * [Patreon](https://www.patreon.com/everef)
 * [Discord](https://discord.gg/fZYPAxFyXG)